 When an employee leaves an organization, HR and IT are quick to make sure they’ve returned company property: laptop, monitor, building access-card, mobile device.
 But who’s making sure departing employees aren’t taking the organization’s most valuable asset – company data?

-Many organizations have moved to cloud based technologies as a central point of business operations due to it’s scalability and convenience.
+Many organizations have moved to cloud-based technologies as a central point of business operations due to its scalability and convenience.
 Solutions such as Salesforce started off as a CRM but have grown to manage the workflow and data of an entire organization.
 As a result, employees have access to a bevy of sensitive data i.e. detailed customer, prospect, ordering systems, and financial information.

 In a survey by Osterman Research, 69% of organizations polled cited data loss when an employee leaves their organization.
 Often-times this data contains highly sensitive information, such as proprietary code, customer, and prospect information.
 Employees may not intend to take data out the door in certain incidents, but this may not always be the case.
 Some former employees may be looking to gain a competitive advantage in their future endeavors.

-In a study by Gartner that examined malicious insider incidents, 62% involved employees looking to establish a second stream of income off their employers’ sensitive data, 29% of departing employees stole information on the way out to help with future endeavors, while 9% were saboteurs.
+In a study by Gartner that examined malicious insider incidents, 62% involved employees looking to establish a second stream of income from their employers’ sensitive data, 29% of departing employees stole information on the way out to help with future endeavors, while 9% were saboteurs.

 Before you get out your giant lock and key, be aware that protecting your organization’s data takes a multi-layered approach:

-6 ways to take a proactive approach in securing your organizations data:
+6 ways to take a proactive approach in securing your organization’s data:

 1) Assess what data you need to protect most

-Your organization most likely uses multiple applications, third party partners, and a largely expansive workflow.
-The reality is that your data is probably not contained within a few secure systems.
+Your organization most likely uses multiple applications, third-party partners, and a largely expansive workflow.
+The reality is that your data is probably not contained within a few secured systems.
 Taking the time to conduct a comprehensive risk assessment will give you an idea of where you need to focus your security strategies.
 Knowing where your data is located and who has access to it, will give you a foundation to build upon with other security tools and data protection strategies.
 Below are some questions you can focus on answering: